canslab/customMotorHAT/README.md

 To support peripherals of the RPi tank.

-2 LEDs, 2 Servo Motors..
+2 LEDs, 2 Servo Motors, 2 DC Motors